colebrooke/ecr-cleanup/README.md

 ### Dependancies

-- AWS command line tools (tested with aws-cli/1.11.21)
+- AWS command line tools (tested with aws-cli/1.11.21, will NOT work with earlier versions)
 - jq utility for parsing json